-For months one end, I have been wanting to shop off of SHEIN, but was quite unsure of the quality.
+For months one end, I have been wanting to shop off of SHEIN but was quite unsure of the quality.
 After watching endless haul videos on YouTube, I finally decided to take the plunge.
 I’ve always been a fan of pinafore dresses; love how they make for a sophisticated yet cute look.
 And since the days are getting shorter and colder here in Hyderabad, I decided to layer it up with a full sleeved crop-top.
 Black and white all the way.
 Added a touch of bling with the accessories that I bought off of SHEIN as well.
-I must say, I am quite impressed with the quality of the clothes and the reviews do help.

 My boots from Forever21 have been serving me right; especially at concerts.
 They’re super comfortable and don’t get dirty very easily either.
 It’s a win-win.

-Also, I bumped into the blogger squad of Hyderabad at the concert.
-A few bloggers who not only feed off of Instagram (like any other ‘#blogger’ these days), but actually create content (beyond visuals) even to this day.
+I also happened to run into the Blogger Squad of Hyderabad, who not only feed off of Instagram (Like most bloggers these days do), but create content apart from visuals even to this day.

-I’m quite excited about a couple of more concerts I’m going to attend towards the end of this year, so more posts coming up. 🙂
+I am quite excited for some more concerts I’m going to attend towards the end of the year.
+More posts coming up 🙂